-I am a registered provider with AXA Health, AVIVA, Aetna and Vitality Health although I can request to be registered with additional providers if clients have a policy with a different insurance company.
+I am a registered provider with AXA Health, AVIVA, Aetna, Vitality Health, Cigna and WPA.
+I can request to be registered with an additional provider if clients have a policy with a different insurance company.

 Initial, no obligation short telephone call (approx. 15 minutes) - free of charge